KarateCowboy/cli/README.md

 Developing the CLI locally requires go and node.

 To run the CLI locally, use the `./bin/run` script.
 If you want to install the dev version of the CLI, run `make install`.

+If you are having trouble, see this [Quickstart Guide](./QUICKSTART.md) for setting up your development environment.